Rose Fyleman: "Winnipeg at Christmas"

-In December 1929, Rose Fyleman was invited to Winnipeg, Canada, as the guest speaker at a couple of women's clubs.
-While staying at the Fort Garry Hotel in Manitoba, Fyleman and the president of one of the clubs took a stroll to the Manitoba Parliament Building, so that she could view the statue of Queen Victoria.
-Fyleman was inspired to write a poem entitled "In Winnipeg at Christmas".
+In December 1929, Rose Fyleman was invited to Winnipeg in Manitoba, Canada, as the guest speaker at a couple of women's clubs.
+While staying at the Fort Garry Hotel, Fyleman and the president of one of the clubs took a stroll to the Manitoba Parliament Building, so that she could view the statue of Queen Victoria.
+Fyleman was inspired to write a poem entitled "Winnipeg at Christmas".

 The poem appeared in print on New Year's Day, 1930 in Punch.
 This poem is familiar to many inhabitants of Winnipeg, who were first exposed to it in school, and it is often cited during the Christmas season.
 Fred Penner, a children's entertainer from Winnipeg, included it on his 1990 recording for Christmas, entitled The Season.
 In 2018 The Winnipeg Singers, a choir from Winnipeg, commissioned Michael A. McKay to write a choral setting of the poem and premiered it in their 2018 Christmas concert, "In Winnipeg It's Christmas".